martonx/barion-dotnet-v2/README.md

 ## Sample website

 You can find a complete sample website under the `Samples` directory.
-Check [BarionController](https://github.com/szelpe/barion-dotnet/blob/master/Samples/SampleWebsite/Controllers/BarionController.cs) for a detailed example on how to use the client.
+Check [Minimal Web Api example](https://github.com/martonx/barion-dotnet-v2/blob/master/Samples/AspNetCoreApi/Program.cs) for a detailed example on how to use the client.

 ## Retry Policies